 Ever wondered why people who’ve worked the hardest sometimes don’t get promoted?
-It’s most likely because they’d failed to network with others in their workplace.
+Aside from not knowing how to ask for a promotion and raise, it’s most likely because they’d failed to network with others in their workplace.

 But don’t take my word for it.
 A Harvard study revealed that lawyers who networked the best earned the most money.
 These lawyers had a “promotion mindset”, while the others had a “prevention mindset”

 People with a “promotion mindset” believe networking can bring them growth and advancement.
 And those in a “prevention mindset” believe that networking is a task they’re obligated to do.
 Even if you’re an introvert you can still be successful at networking.

 So how can you improve your networking skills?
 By taking small actions every single day.
 Network daily and don’t wait until you’re in need.

 Networking involves building authentic relationships, so start by changing your mindset.
 Think of networking as building relationships first, and receiving help second.
 Make it a habit to improve your emotional intelligence daily.